 About 30-50% of women struggle with bladder control issues, or urinary incontinence, but this common problem shouldn’t be ignored.
-The compassionate, all-female team at Bela Vida Urogynecology provides personalized treatment for incontinence at three offices in Oviedo, FL, Ocoee, FL & Celebration, FL.
+The compassionate, all-female team at Bela Vida Urogynecology provides personalized treatment for incontinence at three offices in Celebration, Oviedo, and Ocoee, Florida.
 If urinary incontinence affects your quality of life, call or book an appointment online today.

 Incontinence refers to an involuntary loss of bladder control.
 This can range from leaking a small amount of urine to completely emptying your bladder by accident.
 The team at Bela Vida Urogynecology treats all types of incontinence, including the two most common among women:

 Stress incontinence is the most common type.
 This type of incontinence causes urine to leak when you put pressure on your bladder, like while coughing, sneezing, laughing, or during physical activities, such as exercise and heavy lifting.

 Sometimes called an overactive bladder, urge incontinence causes a sudden, intense need to urinate.
 You may accidentally leak urine if you can’t make it to the bathroom in time.